 I’m a little like a broken record now, but a positive, encouraging social climate and supportive leadership style is essential for building confidence.
 Here’s a few other posts to help in this area:

 7) Training and physical conditioning

 There is no replacement for physical work.
 If you know you are stronger, if you know you can outlast the other team’s cardio abilities, if you know you’ve done the work…it improves confidence.
-Ultimately, and an increased sense of ability increases confidence.
+Ultimately, an increased sense of ability increases confidence.
 So keep training and celebrate success and improvement along the way!

-Confidence is not just about ensuring a better performance.
+Confidence is not just about ensuring better performance.
 When an athlete has confidence she has more positive emotions, better concentration, sets higher and more challenging individual goals, increases her effort, and she is able to compete to win rather than compete not to lose (a subtle but powerfully different mental state).